dev-bitcoin/blog/content/blog/trustless-lightning-payments-for-content.md

 elliptic curve point.
 Any lightning invoice that matches the payment point is guaranteed to decrypt the content.

-After these properties have been verified, the consumer can request an invoice from the seller that will unlock the decrypted content of the squeak (after payment):
+When a user downloads a squeak from another peer onto their node, the squeak contains enough information to display in a timeline UI.

+However, a newly downloaded squeak will display as locked.

 {{< center-figure src="/post-data/trustless-lightning-payments/locked-squeak.png" height=600 width=600 >}}

-If the consumer then clicks the "buy" button, they will be presented with an offer that they received from the seller:
+If the consumer then clicks the "buy" button, they will be presented with an invoice that they received from the seller:

 {{< center-figure src="/post-data/trustless-lightning-payments/received-offer.png" height=600 width=600 >}}